-High School College I.E.P or 504 plan may include modifications to test format and/or grading.
-Grading and test format changes (i.e. multiple choice vs. essay) are generally not available.
+HIGH SCHOOL COLLEGE I.E.P. or 504 plan may include modifications to test format and/or grading Grading and test format changes (i.e. multiple choice vs. essay) are generally not available.
 Accommodations to HOW tests are given (extended time, test proctors) are available when supported by disability documentation.
-Testing is frequent and covers small amounts of material.
-Testing is usually infrequent and may be cumulative, covering large amounts of material.
-Makeup tests are often available.
-Makeup tests are seldom an option; if they are, you need to request them from the instructor.
-Teachers often take time to remind you of assignments and due dates.
-Professors expect you to read, save, and consult the course syllabus (outline); the syllabus spells out exactly what is expected of you, when it is due, and how you will be graded.
-You may graduate as long as you have passed all required courses with a grade of D or higher.
+Testing is frequent and covers small amounts of material Testing is usually infrequent and may be cumulative, covering large amounts of material Makeup tests are often available Makeup tests are seldom an option; if they are, you need to request them Teachers often take time to remind you of assignments and due dates Professors expect you to read, save, and consult the course syllabus (outline); the syllabus spells out exactly what is expected of you, when it is due, and how you will be graded You may graduate as long as you have passed all required courses with a grade of D or higher.
 You may graduate only if your average in classes meets the departmental standard.
 Teachers frequently conduct review sessions, pointing out the most important concepts.
 Professors rarely offer review sessions, and when they do, they expect you to be an active participant, one who comes prepared with questions.

-High School College Consistently good homework grades may Grades on tests and major papers usually raise your overall average when test grades provide most of the course grade. are low.
+Consistently good homework grades may raise your overall grade when test grades are low.
+Grades on tests and major papers usually provide most of the course grade.